mjoshua97241/bank-fraud-detection-project/memory_bank/progress.md

 ## Current status

-*   **Setup Phase:** Core project structure, documentation, and agent configuration are in place.
-Data pipeline is modularized.
+*   **Setup Phase:** Core project structure and data pipeline are complete.
-*   **Data Understanding & Preparation:** Raw data is ingested and anonymized.
-Data is prepared, cleaned, and filtered.
-Feature selection based on IV and correlation is complete, and the processed data is saved as `3.0_selected_features.parquet`.
+*   **Data Understanding & Preparation:** Complete.
+Final dataset for modeling is located in `data/processed`.
-*   **Detailed EDA for final features is complete, with all plots generated and saved.**
+*   **Detailed EDA:** Complete.
-*   **Modeling Phase:** The plan for model training, evaluation, and business simulation is documented in `PLAN.md`.
-The project is ready to begin implementation of the modeling script.
+*   **Modeling Phase:** In progress.
+The script `5.0-mjv-model-training-and-evaluation.py` has been created.
+Data loading, splitting, and the preprocessing pipeline construction are complete.
+The project is ready for model tuning.

 ## Known issues